lostpebble/pullstate/docs/async-action-use.md

 GetUserAction.clearAllCache();
 ```

-This is the same as `clearCache()`, except it will clear the cache for every single argument combination (the "fingerprints" we spoke of above) that this action has seen.
+This is the same as `clearCache()`, except it will clear the cache for every single argument combination (the "fingerprints" we spoke of before) that this action has seen.